enginsubasi/esclib/README.md

 General C Library

 # Rules
-esclib rules are derived from MISRA C:2012.
+The library rules are defined in rules.md file.